What is SEGM?

 How is SEGM funded?

-SEGM has no corporate sponsors and relies on the generosity of individuals wishing to improve the knowledge base and quality of gender medicine for children, adolescents, and young adults.
+SEGM relies on the generosity of individuals and charitable foundations wishing to improve the knowledge base and quality of gender medicine for children, adolescents, and young adults.
 Many professionals volunteer their time, energy, and expertise or deeply discount the services they provide to SEGM.

 How accurate is the information on the SEGM website?